envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A: We should treat it as an array question, strings are an array of characters. e.g. reverse a string.

+#### C12

+Q: What are the pros of using arrays?
+A: 1.Fast lookups (accessing information where you know which index you want to look at) 2.Fast push/pop (adding or removing things at the end of an array) 3.Ordered (having something that is ordered and close to each other in memory makes it really fast)

+Q: What are the cons of using arrays?
+A: 1.Slow inserts (we have to shift the array when at the very end of the array) 2.Slow deletes (same as inserts)
+3.Fixed size\* (sometimes you have to declare the memory ahead of time and how large of an array you want.
+Most modern languages have dynamic arrays that help with this)

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie